biopython/biopython.github.io/wiki/GitUsage.md

 ```

 Alternatively, from within GitHub you can use the fork-queue to cherry
 pick commits from other people's forked branches.
-See [this github blog
+See [this GitHub blog
 post](http://github.com/blog/270-the-fork-queue) for details.
 While this
 defaults to applying the changes to your current branch, you would
 typically do this using a new integration branch, then fetch it to your